joey-qytyku/OS-90-fixed/docs/Scheduler.md

 Interrupts are completely turned off within this ISR as with all other IRQs.
 The low half saves all registers to a trap frame and passes a pointer to it.
 When the ISR is done, it pushes all the reigsters off of the stack.

-# Manual Yielding

-Spinning in locks is an expensive operation that requires waiting until the next time slice.
-This is very inefficient, so it may be necessary to support voluntary preemption.

-Yielding is no panacea.
-It is very expensive to switch context, especially in a tight loop.
-It can be done every few iterations, but that is not garaunteed to work well on every type of system.

-# Procedures to Control Scheduler or Leave it to IRQ#0?

 # Controlling Interrupts and Preemption

-To disable preemption, call the function PreemptInc() to increment the preempt semaphore.
+To disable preemption, call the function PreemptInc() to increment the preempt counter.
 To go back to the previous call level, use PreemptDec().
 When it is nonzero, the kernel cannot be preempted.
 These are functions because variables are never exported to drivers by the kernel.
+Disabling preemption will prevent any other threads from being scheduled until it becomes zero again.
+It can be used for syncrhonization between kernel threads since the operations are atomic and all other threads are suspended within the section, but could make the system sluggish if used unwisely.

+Preemption can be enabled/disabled within a non-interruptible section.
+In the system entry, we do this to prevent the scehduler from scheduling the process before we have blocked it.

 For disabling interrupts, use the macro SaveFlags() and RestoreFlags().
 Disabling interrupts will make instructions inside the uninterruptible section fully atomic.
 If a resource is only used within a non-interruptible section, all access is synchronized.